Madsn/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

 Upgrade to the Verified Track
 ===============================

-Upgrading to the verified track requires that you pay for the certificate and verify your identity using a webcam and a photo ID that has your photo and full name on the same side.
+Upgrading to the verified track requires two tasks.

+*  You pay to upgrade to the verified track.
+*  You complete the ID verification process using a webcam and a photo ID that has your photo and full name on the same side.

 To upgrade to the verified track, follow these steps.